Rezolve

 • Standard Plan: Priced at $49.35/ agent with a monthly total of $66.15.
 Includes all features from the Free plan, support for up to 10,000 agents, 250 GB file storage, business hour support, and unlimited email notifications.

 • Premium Plan: Priced at $22.05/ agent with a monthly total of $148.05.
-Includes all features from the standard plan, advanced incident management, unlimited file storage, asset and configuration management, and 24/7 support for critical issues
+Includes all features from the standard plan, advanced incident management, unlimited file storage, asset management, and 24/7 support for critical issues

 • Enterprise Plan: Contact sales team